China says Australia parroting Trump with coronavirus criticism

 The new coronavirus is believed to have emerged in a market in the central Chinese city of Wuhan late last year.
 It has spread around the world infecting some 2.3 million people and killing nearly 160,000, according to Reuters calculations.

-Australia has just over 6,600 cases of the virus nationally, with the death toll rising to 74 overnight when a 75-year-old man and an 80-year-old woman died in the state of New South Wales.
+Australia has just over 6,600 cases of the virus nationally, with the death toll rising to 74 overnight when a 75-year-old man and an 80-year-old woman died in the state of New South Wales (NSW).

+Keen to avoid large-scale escalations in the number of new infections, Australia has for more than a month imposed tough social distancing restrictions, closed it borders to all non-residents and forced locals returning from overseas into quarantine.

+The restrictions have slowed the spread of the virus, and on Wednesday Australia’s most populated states reported just single digit rises in new coronavirus cases.

 Reporting by Colin Packham and Renju Jose; Editing by Lincoln Feast.